-- Enter the Definition.
+- Enter its Definition.
 To insert graphics or illustrative videos so that they will display correctly in the random Glossary Entry block, follow the instructions below.

-- Enter any Keywords with which you want this concept and definition to be searchable.
+- Enter any Keywords by which you want this concept and definition to be searchable.

 - If you are using auto-linking, specify any Auto-linking rules.